METRIX IAP

 Creative Direction

 Static.
 Shirt on model or flat lay.
 Primary text: "Built for pressure."
 No additional copy noise.
 The line carries the ad.
-Pair with APEX-C01-style product visual — clean, dark background, shirt centered.
+Pair with DC02-style product visual — clean, dark background, shirt centered.
 Let the copy do the work it proved it can do.

 Test Budget